hyperdigital/hd_translator/README.md

     - `languages`: Define the supported languages for the translations.

 Ensure that the provided path is correct and corresponds to the actual location of your `locallang.xlf` file.
 You can extend the 'languages' array to include additional language codes as required.

+### Synchronizing All locallang.xlf Files

+The system has the capability to retrieve all accessible `locallang.xlf` files across all extensions, making translation management more efficient.
+Follow these steps to synchronize the files:

+1. In the extension configuration, locate and check the checkbox labeled "All locallang.xlf files."

+2. Navigate to the Translator module within the TYPO3 backend.

+3. Find the "Synchronize all files" button and click on it.

+This action generates settings for all the `locallang.xlf` files, ensuring that the system is aware of and can handle translations from every extension.
+If you add a new translation file or introduce a new extension, it's essential to click the "Synchronize all files" button again.
+This process updates the system settings accordingly.

+By utilizing this feature, you streamline the management of translations across your TYPO3 project, ensuring that the Translator module is aware of all relevant translation files and extensions.

 ### Correct Language Configuration